 Where are the refugees coming from?

 No – based on current Government guidance, they will be treated in exactly the same way as anyone else in the borough.
-In fact Syrian Refugees won’t be able to refuse properties offered to them in the way that the general allocation scheme allows local residents refusals.
+In fact, Refugee families settled as part of these programmes won’t be able to refuse properties offered to them in the way that the general allocation scheme allows local residents refusals.

 Will this affect people already on the housing waiting list?